ericedwards/PDPCafe/README.md

 =======

 This is my second PDP-11 emulator, in Java this time.
-The development was done between 1999 and 2002.
+The development was done between 1999 and 2002, porting my original C code.
-The prospect of a cross-platform emulator appealed to me, so I ported my original C code.
 An image of XXDP became available on the web and I ironed out a lot of the mistakes I had made in the original emulator.